Alabama literature: Fiction

 Mary Ward Brown, recognized as "one of contemporary Southern fiction's most important writers", is known for her short story collections, Tongues of Flame and It Wasn't All Dancing, that discuss issues of race, class, gender and age.
 Tongues of Flame, the 1986 collection that includes Good-Bye, Cliff, Let Him Live, Disturber of the Peace, and Fruit of the Season, was awarded the Pen/ Hemingway Award, the Lillian Smith Award, and the Alabama Library Association Award.
 Following the publication of It Wasn't All Dancing, Brown also won the Harper Lee Award and the Hillsdale Award for Fiction.

 Fannie Flagg's much beloved Fried Green Tomatoes at the Whistle Stop Cafe was published in 1987.
 Set in the 1930s, the novel discusses themes of friendship and loyalty through the account of the friendship between the lonely Cleo Threadgoode and the neurotic and fearful Evelyn Couch.
 The film adaptation, Fried Green Tomatoes, was released in 1991, the script for which Flagg won the Scripters Award and was nominated for an Academy Award and the Writers Guild of America award.
 Flagg also authored Welcome to the World, Baby Girl! and A Redbird Christmas.

 Anne George's 1996 novel, Murder On A Girls Night Out, is about a schoolteacher from Alabama, her sister, and the murder investigation that they get drawn into, which is characterized by humorous details.

+Birmingham native Daniel Wallace is best known for his 1998 novel Big Fish.
+Wallace was born and raised in Birmingham, and his novels have frequently used Alabama and the South as settings, combining Southern themes with mythology and magical realism.
+In 2019, he received the Harper Lee Award for Alabama's Distinguished Writer.

 Set in Birmingham in 1963, Sena Jeter Naslund's 2001 novel, Four Spirits, centers around Stella, a white middle-class young woman who is haunted by the deaths of her family when she was a child.
 She is overwhelmed by the racially inspired violence in Birmingham, of whites against blacks, including the bombing of a church that year that results in the deaths of four African-American girls.
 She and a friend become involved in civil rights by working for a night school and teaching black students.